JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversary-example.md

-**i-FGSM** {% include cite.html id="2017_Kurakin_A_p-iclr-w_aepw"%}.
+**IFGSM** {% include cite.html id="2017_Kurakin_A_p-iclr-w_aepw"%}.
 This technique is a multi-step iterative variant of FGSM where the adversarial example is updated until it fools the DNN.
 More formally, it reads

 $$